Spiritual national defence: National Socialism and the Second World War

 The Swiss film industry was heavily promoted in order to cultivate the notion of spiritual defence among cinema audiences.
-The most important of such films were: "Füsilier Wipf" (by Leopold Lindtberge, 1938) and "Landammann Stauffacher (1941) as well as Franz Schnyder's "Gilberte de Courgenay" (1941).
+The most important of such films were: "Füsilier Wipf" (by Leopold Lindtberge, 1938) and "Landammann Stauffacher" (1941) as well as Franz Schnyder's biographical film "Gilberte de Courgenay" (1941) about Gilberte Montavon.
 During the Second World War, spiritual defence was strengthened by censorship, which came under the "Abteilung Presse und Funkspruch" (Department of press and broadcasting).

-Cold war
+Cold War

 After the Second World War, the movement remained active with its thrust directed towards the danger of communist infiltration.
 Whereas the Federal Council had adopted a relatively muted and accommodating approach to National Socialism before 1945 (as exemplified by the ominous speech of the Federal President, Marcel Pilet-Golaz, in June 1940) the Council adopted a more defiant tone immediately after the war, stating that the NS leadership must be ‘ruthlessly eradicated’.
 Echoing the anti-communist spirit of the times, emphasis was placed upon a constitutional democracy and welfare state, and the part-time ('militia-like') character of a powerful Swiss army.

-Spiritual defence led increasingly to an attitude of mind known as bunker mentality, a political and spiritual isolationism and a militarization of the civil society.
-Strong criticism from cultural and intellectual circles forced the Swiss authorities to abandon the official promotion of Spiritual defence after 1962.
+Spiritual defence led increasingly to an attitude known as bunker mentality, a political and spiritual isolationism and a militarization of the civil society.
+Strong criticism from cultural and intellectual circles forced the Swiss authorities to abandon the official promotion of spiritual defence after 1962.
 Nevertheless, the Swiss army kept up the pressure for a will of national defence, and propagated the notion of Switzerland’s unconditional dependence on a numerically strong and well equipped militia – this to exist alongside unconditional political and economic neutrality.